sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-2-ft/hana-cloud-mission-trial-2-ft.md

 -	The configuration of your free tier instance of SAP HANA Cloud, SAP HANA database is **30 GB of memory, 2 vCPUs, and 120 GB of storage**.

+-   If you do not restart your instance within **30 days**, it will be **deleted**.
+Additional details are available at [SAP HANA Database License](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/sap-hana-database-license)

 -	In comparison, SAP BTP trial (introduced in the first tutorial) allows you to build full applications in a test environment to learn and explore the capabilities of SAP BTP.
 However, once customers and partners are ready to move to the next phase and deploy to production, they will need to get a new productive account and start over.

 -	SAP HANA Cloud services are available as both a trial or free tier model – customers and partners can choose the option based on their preferences.
 Note that this tutorial contains details for the second option: SAP HANA Cloud free tier.